SrijanBadhya/Debsoc/Running the PES Debsoc.md

 This level of selectivity captured the most benefits.
 I believe that being even more selective gives diminishing marginal benefits and leads to more harm.

-Which takes us to **why I believe we should continue to push hard for inclusivity**:
+Which takes us to
+**Why I believe we should continue to push hard for inclusivity**:

 When you see 240ish people on the recruitments group, you might get intimidated.
 Early on during recruitments, we had thought, "How are we going to run the club if all of them join?!"
 However, the pattern I've seen across the years is that 20% of people don't even show up for round 1 and 50% of people don't show up for round 3.
 Regardless of how excited so many juniors seem, a lot of them definitely will still drop out.